HydraProxy/reseller-api/api-documentation.md

 }
 ```

-# API Endpoints - How to use the API
+# How to use the API

 ### Required Headers